slidoapp/dbt-coverage/README.md

 _**[`dbt-coverage`](https://github.com/slidoapp/dbt-coverage) is to [`dbt`](https://github.com/dbt-labs/dbt) what [`coverage.py`](https://github.com/nedbat/coveragepy) and [`interrogate`](https://interrogate.readthedocs.io/en/latest/) are to Python.**_

-It is a single CLI tool which checks your `dbt` project for missing docstrings and tests.
+It is a single CLI tool which checks your `dbt` project for missing documentation and tests.

 Keeping documentation and tests close to the actual SQL code that generates the final model is one of the best design choices of `dbt`.
 It ensures documentation is actually useful and tests are actually used.
 But how do you make adding those a habit in your [`dbt`](https://github.com/dbt-labs/dbt) project?